stasvlasov/dots/readme.md

 #> foo: 0, bar: 1
 ```

-But, if at some point you need to set one of the arguments in your
+But, here is the problem if at some point you need to set one of the
-`util` function directlly this can introduce errors (known as \"matched
+arguments in your `util` function directlly this can introduce errors
-by multiple actual arguments\"):
+(known as \"matched by multiple actual arguments\"):

 ``` {.r org-language="R"}
 main <- function (...) {